php-fig/fig-standards/proposed/objectcache.md

 This document proposes a very simple standard interface.
 It is meant to cover *just* the base functionality most cache libraries provide.

+We realize that this interface will not cover every usecase, nor do we expect this to be the case.
+We hope for the cache providers that already have an existing implementation and wish to not break backwards compatibility, an adapter can be provided for compatibility with this standard.

 1. The base interface
 ---------------------